rotki/rotki/docs/api.rst

       This endpoint also accepts parameters as query arguments.

    Doing a GET on this endpoint will return all staking events for the desired location.
 At the moment the only valid location is kraken.
+If the retrieval of new information fails the information at the database will be returned

    **Example Request**: